A great benefit about marketing is that sometimes the lowest hanging fruit can yield major benefits with little effort.

 First thing’s first, what does “low-hanging fruit” mean?
 It is “a thing or person that can be won, obtained, or persuaded with little effort.”
 Since we spend so much time and effort on most of our marketing and business development strategies, it’s nice when we don’t have to work so hard on everything all the time.
 Sometimes all it takes is picking up the phone, crafting a thoughtful email, using LinkedIn more strategically or just letting Google do the work for you.

-- For example, just being the one who responds to an email or call first (and thoughtfully) will make you the one who gets the piece of business.
+- For example, just being the one who responds to an email or call first (and thoughtfully) can make you the one who gets the piece of business.
 One of the lawyers with whom I work answered a query on a list serv for someone who was looking for a lawyer in her area.
-She wound up getting the piece of business.
+She wound up getting the work.

 - LinkedIn is an easy way to keep your professional network “warm.”
 It takes little time and effort to use the platform to build your brand and generate leads.
 Here are some examples of little actions you could take to help you stay top of mind with your contacts and referrals.

 – Did someone important in your network just announce they got a new job?
 Send them a note to congratulate them and ask them for lunch.

 – Are you headed to an industry event or upcoming conference?
 (Or better yet, are you speaking at one?)
 Post it as a status update so you can find others in your network who are also attending.

 – Did someone you admire write an article or publish a book that you enjoyed?
 Share a link to it along with why you recommend others read it.
 This will greatly strengthen your professional relationships.

 – Did you discover something innovative or insightful in your field that would be of interest to your network?
 Write a quick post just as I am doing here.
 I drafted this in the notes section of my iPhone.
 Use what you have.